bezhermoso/jump-to-project-root/README.md

 Simple ZSH utility to jump back to the nearest project root.

 A project root is defined as a directory that contain one or many files that are "markers" of a project root.
-This is the list of markers used by default:
+This is the default list of glob patterns used to identify markers:

-If you are already at a project root, `jump-to-project-root` will bring you to the next nearest project root.

 ```
 .git
 Makefile
-go.mod
+go.(mod|sum)
 main.go
-composer.json
-package.json
+composer.(json|lock)
+package.(json|lock)
 Cargo.toml
 .env
 Gemfile
 Dockerfile
-docker-compose.y*ml
+docker-compose.y(a|)ml
 README.md
 ```

+If you are already at a project root, `jump-to-project-root` will bring you to the next nearest project root.

 ## Setup

 Clone this repository: